MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 mod(3, 2)
 ```

-And return the result `1`
+And returns the result **1**.

 <a name="month"></a>

 ### month

-Return the month of the specified timestamp
+Return the month of the specified timestamp.

 ```
 month('<timestamp>')